jiancuiau/linearr/linearre/README.md

-# Group 7

 ## Linear Regression

-R Package for linear regression as a part of final project of STAT6210.
+R Package for linear regression.

 This package calculates -